scalar-labs/scalar-terraform/docs/CassandraOperation.md

 JVM_OPTS="$JVM_OPTS -Dcassandra.replace_address_first_boot=<dead_node_ip>"
 ```

-* You need to modify the file `/etc/cassandra/conf/cassandra.yaml` If you chose *Taint Volume*
+* You need to modify the file `/etc/cassandra/conf/cassandra.yaml` If you choose *Taint Volume*
   * Remove the newly created cassandra node IP from the newly created cassandra node seeds.

 * Finally you can start the Cassandra service.